 The key to success with content marketing is consistency, but it’s something that a lot of businesses struggle with.
 They start off with big plans and good ideas, and then things tail off.
 They run out of content topics, they don’t have time to write or create new things, or they lose motivation.

-Not knowing what to talk about in blogs is often what stalls people’s marketing efforts, which is why it’s so important to plan in advance, so you know what needs to be produced and by when.
+If you don’t know what to talk about in blogs, this can stall your marketing efforts.
+This is why it’s so important to plan in advance, so you know what needs to be produced and by when.
 If you’ve got a team, share out the writing amongst several people, or consider employing a professional – not only will they have the time to create the content, but they can make it accessible for visitors.

 Coming up with Heritage Content